-There are 2 conditions that can give rise to pain especially to the thumb and the finger tips.
+There are two conditions that can give rise to pain especially to the thumb and the fingertips.
 These conditions can be easily missed.

 Patient presented with pain over his fingertip.
 Pain was especially worse when he hit his finger against a hard object.
 X-ray was normal.
 The glomus tumour was identified with an ultrasound and localized with a wire.
 This allows the surgeon to accurately localize the tumor at surgery and excise it.